ooddle

 Breathing Techniques for Runners

-How you breathe while running affects pace, fatigue, and injury risk.
-Most runners get this wrong by accident.
+How you breathe while running affects pace, fatigue, and risk of injury.
+Many runners get this wrong by accident.
 Here is what changes when you fix it.

 The runners who get faster year after year are not necessarily the ones training harder.
 They are the ones whose breathing has been quietly improving the whole time.